Appalachian State vs. Troy NCAA Football Odds, Plays and Insights | November 20, 2021

 - The Trojans covered the spread in their only game when underdogs by 9.5 points or more.

-- Troy is 2-2 against the spread and 4-1 overall when the team notches more than 21.7 points.
+- Troy is 2-2 against the spread and 4-1 overall when the team scores more than 21.7 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.